1976 Sportster Project

 There are really only two reasons to remove a primary chain on a 1976 Sportster:

-You either need to get to your transmission, or you're replacing the starter Bendix gear.
+You're either removing the unit transmission, or you're replacing the starter Bendix gear.

 Remove and Install Primary Chain